 # update the points queue

 We start by computing the contours of the object(s) in the image on Line 65 and 66.
-On the subsequent line, make the function compatible with both OpenCV 2.4 and OpenCV 3.
+On the subsequent line, make the function compatible with all versions of OpenCV.
 You can read more about why this change to cv2.findContours is necessary in this blog post.
 We’ll also initialize the center (x, y)-coordinates of the ball to None on Line 68.

 Line 71 makes a check to ensure at least one contour was found in the mask .
 Provided that at least one contour was found, we find the largest contour in the cnts list on Line 75, compute the minimum enclosing circle of the blob, and then compute the center (x, y)-coordinates (i.e. the “centroids) on Lines 77 and 78.